apache/doris/docs/en/docs/faq/data-faq.md

 This error is usually caused by the import frequency being too high, which is greater than the compaction speed of the backend data, causing versions to pile up and eventually exceed the limit.
 At this point, we can first pass the show tablet 27306172 statement, and then execute the show proc statement in the result to check the status of each copy of the tablet.
 The versionCount in the result represents the number of versions.
 If you find that a copy has too many versions, you need to reduce the import frequency or stop importing and observe whether the number of versions drops.
 If the number of versions does not decrease after the import is stopped, you need to go to the corresponding BE node to view the be.INFO log, search for the tablet id and compaction keyword, and check whether the compaction is running normally.
 For compaction tuning, you can refer to the ApacheDoris official account article: Doris Best Practices - Compaction Tuning (3)

 The -238 error usually occurs when the same batch of imported data is too large, resulting in too many Segment files for a tablet (default is 200, controlled by the BE parameter `max_segment_num_per_rowset`).
 At this time, it is recommended to reduce the amount of data imported in one batch, or appropriately increase the BE configuration parameter value to solve the problem.
+Since version 2.0, users can enable segment compaction feature to reduce segment file number by setting `enable_segcompaction=true` in BE config.

 ### Q5. tablet 110309738 has few replicas: 1, alive backends: [10003]